brucellino/pandoc_resume/resume.md

 Previous responsibilities in CSIR Meraka
 -----------------------------------

+2017 - present
+:   Design and implementation of DIRISA
 2015
 :   Development of initial design and service offering  of Data Intensive Research Infrastructure for South Africa (DIRISA)